Mampenda/dat250-jpa-tutorial/README.md

 - Where do the getters/setters used in the `setUp()` method come from?

+#### *ANSWER:* _Test entries are created using the getters and setters that I have implemented in the Family-, Person-, and Job-class._

 6. The **final project** should look like this:

 ![Project overview](./structure.png)